nadvolod/testing-best-practices/README.md

 ## ⚪ ️ Testing a button

-✅ Do: Use a component test with a virtual DOM instead of an actual browser
+✅ **Do**: Use a component test with a virtual DOM instead of an actual browser

-❌ Otherwise: Extra dependencies will create more complications and work, with no added benefit:
+❌ **Otherwise**: Extra dependencies will create more complications and work, with no added benefit:

-⚠️Need a browser
+⚠️ Need a browser

-⚠️Need a server
+⚠️ Need a server

-⚠️Need to deal with network issues
+⚠️ Need to deal with network issues

-⚠️Test will be slower
+⚠️ Test will be slower

-⚠️Need an extra dependency (Cypress/Selenium...)
+⚠️ Need an extra dependency (Cypress/Selenium...)

-⚠️Need to learn extra dependency API
+⚠️ Need to learn extra dependency API

 <details><summary>✏ <b>Code Examples</b></summary>